akkuplus/DatEng_DataLakes_ApacheSpark/README.md

 ## Data Models

 The data from both sources is extracted and transformed to five tables that build a star schema.
-This schema consists of the following tables: "songplays" as the fact table and "artist", "songs", "time", and "users" as dimensional tables.
+This schema consists of the following tables: "songplays" as the fact table and "artist", "songs", "times", and "users" as dimensional tables.
 The following diagram shows the tables, and corresponding fields and attributes.

 ![Entity relation diagram for staging final tables](ERD_sql_schema.drawio.png)